Azure/CityPower-Build-Sample/docs/azurex-overview.md

 # AzureX - Overview

 Application developers have a wealth of features available to them when they are creating cloud-based applications which are hosted on Microsoft Azure.
-The tasks which are outlined in the sessions listed below will walk developers through the end-to-end story of creating a local application and deploying it to Azure, then leveraging several Azure features like *Azure Portal*, *Azure Command Line Interface (CLI)*, *DocumentDB* and *MongoDB*, *Azure Resource Manager (ARM) Templates*, *Jenkins Continuous Build Automation*, *Azure Redis* and *Azure CDN*, scaling for Geographic Redundancy, *Azure Traffic Manager*, and Azure features for monitoring your application.
+The exercises which are outlined in the sessions listed below will walk developers through the end-to-end story of creating a local application and deploying it to Azure, then leveraging several Azure features like *Azure Portal*, *Azure Command Line Interface (CLI)*, *DocumentDB* and *MongoDB*, *Azure Resource Manager (ARM) Templates*, *Jenkins Continuous Build Automation*, *Azure Redis* and *Azure CDN*, scaling for Geographic Redundancy, *Azure Traffic Manager*, and Azure features for monitoring your application.

-*Time required to complete all of the tasks in these sessions: 00:00*
+*Time required to complete all of the exercises in these sessions: 00:00*

 ### Prerequisites